Are you feeding your cats the right food?

 In her search, She found a book called, Your Cat, by Dr, Elizabeth Hodgekins.
 My Mom was really happy about this book and got half way through and stopped giving us dry food all together.
 That is where she learned about how our body digests food and how food can help many other medical problems.
 Dr. Elizabeth does talk about feeding raw food as the best source.
 My Mom started Ricky on a raw diet and most of his allergy symptoms cleared up.
 Of course, he is still allergic to trees and grass, food won’t help that.

 My sister, Lulu had IBD and constant diarrhea due to a food allergy like her brother, Ricky.
 Within 48 hours of switching her to raw, she had completely formed stools.
-Something she had not had in years!!
+Something Mom had not seen in years!!

 Here is an excerpt of an article my Mom found VERY interesting, from the article “Do cats need fiber in their diet” on the PetMD website